 Booking a Rental Car in Italy

 You’ll also be charged a higher rate for exactly the same vehicle, and you’ll end up spending more time at the desk of the rental company rather than enjoying the start of your vacation.
-I always warn people to book at least 24 hours in advance for a car rental.
+I always warn people to book a car rental at least 24 hours in advance.
 You can see all my additional tips on renting a car abroad here.

 Where to Pick Up Your Rental Car in Italy

-If you’re flying straight into Italy on a direct flight rather than crossing in from a neighboring country it may be easiest to grab your car at the airport.
+If you’re flying straight into Italy on a direct flight rather than crossing in from a neighboring country, it may be easiest to grab your car at the airport.
 Rome Leonardo da Vinci-Fiumicino and Milan Malpensa have good rental car facilities, with all the main companies represented.

-This is by far the best place to pick up your vehicle because it saves you the time and expense of having to get into the city center without your own transport (and probably some heavy luggage too).
-Even if there is an airport surcharge from the rental agency, it can still be worth it to rent from there.
+This is the best place to pick up your vehicle because it saves you the time and expense of getting into the city center without your own transport (and probably some heavy luggage too).
+Even if there is an airport surcharge from the rental agency, renting from there can still be worth it.

-That being said city center offices are also a good option if you want to explore Italy on a self-drive vacation.
+City center offices are also a good option if you want to explore Italy on a self-drive vacation.